 1 Section 6 of the State Service Act 2000 specifies that the State Service consists of Heads of Agencies, holders of prescribed offices, senior executives and employees.

-2 'Agency' means a Government department or a State authority or other organisation specified in Column 1 of Schedule 1 of the State Service Act 2000 - and which is reproduced in Section 13 of these Guidelines
+^{2 &#}x27;Agency' means a Government department or a State authority specified in Column 1 of Schedule 1 of the State Service Act 2000 and other entities as listed in Section 13 of these Guidelines.

 2 MAJOR POLICY DECISIONS